Sambalpuri culture: Chandra Sekhar Behera

 Chandra Sekhar Behera of Sambalpur was a freedom fighter and a participant in the Non-Cooperation Movement.
 He consolidated the freedom movement in the Sambalpur region and merged his activities with the Indian National Congress.
 He was a founding member of the National School of Sambalpur, started on the lines of Satyabadi Vana-Vidyalaya, founded by Gopabandhu Das.
 As the chairman of the Sambalpur Municipality, he received Gandhi in Sambalpur in 1928.
 He organized a mass movement against illiteracy and untouchability and was instrumental in the activities of Utkal Sammilani in the formation of a separate state for Orissa.
 Chandra Sekhar died on 23 January 1936.

 Satya Narayana Bohidar

 Satya Narayan Bohidar was born on 1 August 1913 at Sonepur, and is known as a pioneer of Sambalpuri language and grammar.
 One of Bohidar's major contributions was a dictionary and grammar of the Sambalpuri language.
 He died on 31 December 1980.

 Jadunath Supakar

 Jadunath Supakar was born on 10 February 1931 to an artisan's family in Sambalpur.
 He was educated at National Arts School of Shantiniketan.
-Starting as an portrait artist, Jadunath earned his name as a master of handicraft and worked toward reviving the forgotten art of traditional weaving.
+Starting as a portrait artist, Jadunath earned his name as a master of handicraft and worked toward reviving the forgotten art of traditional weaving.
 He was engaged in a weavers' service center, established for artisans' development.
 Jadunath was also known for his mastery of musical instruments.